Ciaran192/Ciaran192/README.md

 - 👋 Hi, I’m Ciarán, a data and software guy from Ireland.
-- 👀 I’m interested in learning some more about the front end and data visualisation.
-- 🌱 I’m currently learning more about React and Python.
+- 🌱 I’m currently learning more about Python for data engineering.
 - 📫 My email is ciaran192@gmail.com